Paying for forest ecosystem services

 The relationship between forests and water can be understood both in terms of water quantity and quality.
 Forests absorb water through their roots and release some back into the atmosphere in a process known as transpiration.
 Forests create what are essentially rivers of water in the air that form clouds and create rainfall.
 Deforestation, especially in tropical forests, are associated with droughts in many parts of the world.

 Forests also facilitate water capture and storage.
 Forested watersheds ultimately supply water resources for domestic, agricultural, industrial and ecological needs.
-Globally, forested watersheds and wetlands supply 75% of the worlds accessible freshwater. water More than half of the drinking water in the U.S. comes from a forest and nearly 2/3 in Canada.
+Globally, forested watersheds and wetlands supply 75% of the worlds accessible freshwater.
+More than half of the drinking water in the U.S. comes from a forest and nearly 2/3 in Canada.

 Forested watersheds also provide water purification that plays a key role in water quality, as tree roots and organic matter on the forest floor filter pollutants and runoff from natural and human sources, cleaning the water before it reaches local water supply.
 A tree filters more than 36,000 gallons of water per year or 100 gallons a day.
 By making choices that keep our forests as forests and not converting them to other uses, we are keeping our water clean.